C0MPU73R/BlackEngine/README.md

-# Blackcomb
+# BlackEngine
-Blackcomb is a game engine created by Ruby Lazuli (https://www.github.com/PatchMixolydic).
+BlackEngine is a game engine concept originally based on the the concept engine Blackcomb created by Ruby Lazuli (https://www.github.com/PatchMixolydic).
-It is in very early development and not currently intended for public use.
+BlackEngine is in it's very early stages.
-This fork will serve as a continuation of its development.

 ## Dependencies
-Blackcomb currently relies on GLFW and GLM.
+BlackEngine currently relies on GLFW and GLM.